sophongo/sophdoc/docs/en/admin/insight/quickstart/res-plan/vms-res-plan.md

 vmstorage is responsible for storing multicluster metrics for observability.
 In order to ensure the stability of vmstorage, it is necessary to adjust the disk capacity of vmstorage according to the number of clusters and the size of the cluster.
-For more information, please refer to [vmstorage retention period and disk space](https://docs.victoriametrics.com/guides/understand-your-setup-size.html?highlight=datapoint#retention-perioddisk-space).
+For more information, refer to [vmstorage retention period and disk space](https://docs.victoriametrics.com/guides/understand-your-setup-size.html?highlight=datapoint#retention-perioddisk-space).

 ## Test Results